NIH-CARD/AlignedUMAP-BiomedicalData/README.md

 # AlignedUMAP-BiomedicalData
-Application of Aligned-UMAP to longitudinal biomedical studies
+AlignedUMAP for longitudinal datasets analysis in biomedical research